Hindu Food Etiquette: 4 Rules For Guests And Hosts

-Hindu food etiquette is the set of rules to plan a menu that is appropriate for guests who follow a Hindu diet.
-Such rules include:
+Hindu food etiquette is the set of rules to appropriately plan a menu and manage the dining experience for guests who follow the Hindu dietary principles.

 The Hindu religion does not set dietary laws.
 However, the principles of the Hindu faith suggest the avoidance of some foods.

 The interpretation of such principles varies.
 A person may include or exclude some foods due to health, faith, or personal concerns.
 A large number of people in the Hindu faith follow a vegetarian, vegan, or lacto-vegetarian diet.